softwaremill/jekyll-softwaremill/README.md

 It sends the e-mails via `/usr/bin/sendmail`.
 Server should have some sendmail-alternative installed.
 These days, `msmtp` is recommended, and it's installed on critical.sml.cumulushost.eu.

-User that is running the server should create `~/.msmtprc`:
+User running the server should create `~/.msmtprc`:

 ```
 defaults